San Diego Expungement & Post-Conviction Lawyer

 If you have been charged and found guilty by the criminal justice system in San Diego, you may think that sentencing is your last chance to provide a defense to minimize the consequences of your conviction.
 The reality is that in the hands of a skilled criminal defense attorney, there are still many post-conviction defense opportunities for you to overcome the consequences of your conviction.
 At Monder Law Group, we have vast experience successfully handling all types of post-conviction cases.
 Whether you require us to recall an outstanding warrant, appear on your behalf for a violation of probation, request early termination of probation, petition for a felony reduction and/or expungement, or apply for a certificate of rehabilitation we are here to help you get your life back.
-Contact criminal defense attorney Vik Monder now at (619)405-0063 to discuss the specifics of your case and see what post-conviction relief may be available to you.
+Give us a call at (619)405-0063 to discuss the specifics of your case and see what post-conviction relief may be available to you.

 Probation is an alternative to confinement, whereby the court has complete discretion to decide what probation terms are appropriate for your offense.
 In exchange for suspending your sentence, you will be required to adhere to the court’s specific conditions under the supervision of probation services.
 It is very important that you understand that your release is conditional.
 This means that if you violate a term of your probation at any time during your probationary period, probation services has discretion whether to issue a warning or have the court issue a warrant for your arrest.
 Pursuant to California Penal Code section 1203.2, law enforcement officers may re-arrest you and bring you before the court for the offense of violating your probation.
 If this happens to you, it is crucial that you know that you have a right to a probation violation hearing and to have a criminal defense attorney represent you.
 If at the probation violation hearing you are found guilty, the court has discretion to order a brief confinement, extend your probationary period, revoke your probation and either impose the original sentence or the maximum sentence.
 These are all life-altering consequences, that is why it is imperative that you retain a criminal defense attorney with vast experience handling probation violations in San Diego county.
-Attorney Vik Monder is well versed in the complexities of probation violations and has a great reputation working with the Probation Department in the county of San Diego.
-Attorney Vik Monder will use all of his resources to investigate the circumstances surrounding your violation and fight the allegations against you to obtain the reinstatement of your probation.
-Ensure your best outcome by contacting San Diego post-conviction criminal defense attorney Vik Monder today at (619)405-0063!
+Our team has vast experience working with the Probation Department in San Diego County and understands the complexities of probation violations.
+We will use all of our resources to investigate the circumstances surrounding your violation and fight the allegations against you to obtain the reinstatement of your probation.
+Ensure your best outcome by contacting San Diego post-conviction criminal defense attorneys today at (619)405-0063!

 Early Termination of Probation